tripathydevjyoti/Quantum-Machine-Learning-/README.md

 **A 14-qubit quantum-neural-network study of seasonal geospatial forecasting, data-encoding geometry, circuit-depth degradation, and realistic device noise.**

 > **Project status:** The complete ideal study—150 independently trained QNNs—is available in this repository.
-Topology-aware noisy simulations using a frozen Aachen backend snapshot are currently running in production on HPC.
+Topology-aware noisy simulations using a frozen IBM Aachen backend snapshot are currently running in production on HPC.
 The associated manuscript is in preparation.

 ## Project at a glance